With that, do you want to just launch us off by reading your email?

 Or why does she do that?

-I mean, like my family, like we weren't we weren't poor, but there was five of us and our dad would go like from the certain like contracting, like construction contracting type jobs.
+I mean, like my family, like we weren't, we weren't poor, but like there was five of us and our dad would go like from the certain like contracting, like construction contracting type jobs, or he would go from like, you know, certain construction contracting jobs like around the area, or you take different ones and, you know, some of them paid a little bit more than others.

 Well, did you need the money?

-I mean, need neat or was it nice to have 'cause you know, I mean, the family li your family life was ten years of you know, a fairly con I don't want to overcharacterize it, but I mean I get the passion you had at the beginning.
+Because, you know, I mean, the family, your family life was 10 years of, you know, a fairly, I don't want to overcharacterize it, but I mean, I get the passion you had at the beginning.

-Like your home life was like ten years of fairly continuous nightmare, wasn't it?
+Like your home life was like 10 years of fairly continuous nightmare, wasn't it?

 Yeah.